forskamse/Bluetooth-Attendance-Tracking-System-Based-on-RaspberryPi/README.md

     Change [your_db_user].

-    Select tartgetDevType.
     Change target device names(targetDevName, data type: list) and target device addresses(targetDevAddrs, data type: list).
-By far, 'Bluetooth' and 'BLE' are not supported at the mean time.
-But it's very easy to implement based on current codes.
-If it's necessary for you, you may have a try.
+You can put both 'Bluetooth' and 'BLE' device addresses in targetDevAddrs.

     Set triggers individually for each target device name if necessary.
+As a reminder, you should check whether your machine time and local time are consistant.

 - start-when-power-on.sh

     Change /path/to/your/Project.

 #### 2. InfluxDB configuration
 ```